 "@odata.context": "$metadata#Sales(Customer(Country),AverageAmount)",

-"value": [ { "@odata.id": null, "Customer": { "Country": "Netherlands" }, "AverageAmount": 1.6666667 }, { "@odata.id": null, "Customer": { "Country": "USA" }, "AverageAmount": 3.8 } ]
+"value": [ { "Customer": { "Country": "Netherlands" }, "AverageAmount": 1.6666667 }, { "Customer": { "Country": "USA" }, "AverageAmount": 3.8 } ]

 }

 If the example model would contain a list of hobbies per customer, with Hobbies a collection of strings, the number of different hobbies across the customer base could be requested.
 A navigation property followed by a /$count segment is a valid expression in the context that declares the navigation property, so the result property is placed in the same context as the navigation property.